 Every time I see Jennifer Connelly opening her mouth, I keep thinking of Patrick Star (Spongebob’s best friend) drooling.

 The First Act is filled with too much exposition.
 Batman Begins worked by using flashbacks to explain Bruce Wayne’s past during his training to become a crime fighter.
 Nolan didn’t cram one conversation after another, he did a bunch of extensive research on the mythos to create a three dimensional character.
-Hulk isn’t a tragic hero, he doesn’t need a Grungy/Emo backstory, all you need to know is the Gamma Radiation Experiment, vola!
+Hulk isn’t a tragic hero, he doesn’t need a Grungy/Emo backstory as in Henry Cavill’s Superman, all you need to know is the Gamma Radiation Experiment, vola!

 The Final Verdict: C-